MKesenheimer/fault-injection-library/docs/examples.md

 STMicroelectronics offers a wide range of STM32 microcontrollers, based on ARM Cortex-M cores, catering to various performance and power requirements.
 These microcontrollers are integral in applications across industrial automation, consumer electronics, automotive systems, and IoT devices, providing efficient processing, connectivity, and real-time control.
 Since they are widely used, these microcontrollers are a interesting target for hardware attacks.

-A processor from the ST32F4 series was chosen, specifically the STM Black Pill board with the STM32F401 microcontroller which is based on the Arm® Cortex®-M4 architecture.
+A processor from the ST32F4 series was chosen as the target, specifically the STM Black Pill board with the STM32F401 microcontroller which is based on the Arm® Cortex®-M4 architecture.
 The Black Pill board contains all necessary components for operation.

 STM32 processors utilize a readout protection (RDP) that is divided into three stages.
 RDP level 1 (RDP-1) is the first level that restricts access to the microcontroller.